Mathematics Placement at Memorial

 - The MPT and CPT will be administered on the day before classes begin in the fall semester.

 - In winter semester, the MPT and CPT are offered on the first day of classes.
+There is also a writing of the MPT on Nov.
+25, 2014.

 - In spring semester, the MPT is offered on the first day of classes at the St. John’s Campus.